 Deadlines for submission of all completed forms are March 1 and November 1.

 The letter of nomination by the publisher should summarize the significance of the work, state the specific sum of money being requested, and explain exactly how the grant is to be used.
 A sample section of the book (ca. 25 pages) and sample illustrations (ca. 10) should also accompany the application.
 Supporting materials should include all reviews of the manuscript that have been submitted to the publisher, and the response made by the author to the reviews.
 All of these must be submitted in PDF format through Form II of the application.

 Readers’ reports, which are of considerable significance for the Committee’s evaluations, should be signed and dated and will be treated with full confidentiality.
 The reports should be recent in date (no more than three years old) and should not be simply endorsements of the project.
 The Publications Subvention Committee does not admit reports written by the author’s dissertation adviser or other interested parties, such as a series editor.

 The grant sum is intended to be less than the total cost of production; a substantial portion of production costs must be met by the publisher or be from other sources.
 The overhead costs of a parent organization, such as a university, or office of a university, may not be included in the budget, and AIA Publications Subvention monies may not be used for such costs.

 Please note that all submissions must abide by the AIA Publications Policy.

 Please note that all files must be in PDF format when they are uploaded.
 The forms can be accessed multiple times to upload the files.
-Please contact AIA Publications (firstname.lastname@example.org) with any questions.
+Please contact the AIA Fellowship Coordinator at email@example.com with any questions.
 For additional information, please review the Guidelines for Submissions below.